gladimdim/metapersona/web/catalog/posts/unity_monobehaviour_events_magic/content.md

-# The Magic of Start/Update Events in MonoBehaviour
+# The Magic of Start/Update Events in Unity's MonoBehaviour

 If you programmed at least something in the **Unity** then you definitely extended the ** MonoBehaviour** class and defined your custom **Start, Update, Awake**, etc methods.